jagprog5/dev-guide/README.md

 ### Dynamically Linked

-This is required when there are some libraries that are only available on the target system (e.g. graphics related libs).
+This is required when there are some libraries that are only available on the target system.
+For example, graphics related libs are front ends to the GPUs of those systems.

 It can also reduce the size of the binary, but that's typically not worth the tradeoff.

 ```go
 package main // -ldflags="-linkmode=external"